-For the purposes of this NOFO, the definition of opioid is a natural, synthetic, or semi-synthetic chemical that interacts with opioid receptors on nerve cells in the body and brain and reduces the intensity of pain signals and feelings of pain.
-This class of drugs includes the illegal drug heroin; synthetic opioids such as fentanyl; and pain medications available legally by prescription, such as oxycodone, hydrocodone, codeine, morphine, and many others.
-Prescription opioids are generally safe when taken for a short time under the care and as directed by a licensed medical professional; but because they produce euphoria in addition to pain relief, they can be misused and have addiction potential.
+For the purpose of this NOFO, the definition of opioid is a natural, synthetic, or semi-synthetic chemicals that interact with opioid receptors on nerve cells in the body and brain, and reduce the intensity of pain signals and feelings of pain.
+This class of drugs includes the illegal drug heroin, synthetic opioids such as fentanyl, and pain medications available legally by prescription, such as oxycodone, hydrocodone, codeine, morphine, and many others.
+Prescription opioids are generally safe when taken for a short time and as directed by a doctor, but because they produce euphoria in addition to pain relief, they can be misused and have addiction potential.
 (Commonly Used Terms | Opioids | CDC)